alsalafiyyah/alsalafiyyah.github.io/_posts/walabara/2020-07-27-ruling-on-returning-kafirs-greeting-and-attending-their-funerals.md

 layout: post
 title: "Ruling on returning the greeting of a Christian, attending their funeral, and offering condolences for them"
 publisher: "alsalafiyyah@icloud.com"
-source: "Fatawa Al-Lajnah Al-Da'imah of KSA no. 16426-1"
+source: "Fatawa Al-Lajnah Al-Da'imah of KSA no. 16426, Question 1"
-category: [walabara]
+category: [walabara,funerals]
-hijri: Dhul-Hijjah 6, 1441 AH
+hijri: Dhul-Hijjah 6, 1441
 lang: en
 locale: en
-uid: ruling-on-returning-kafirs-greeting-and-attending-their-funerals
+excerpt: It is not permissible for a Muslim to follow the funeral procession of a Non-Muslim, as it is Haram for a Muslim to take them as allies.
 note: true
 muftis:
   chairman: